ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Readers are expected to be familiar with the terms and concepts defined in CoAP {{RFC7252}}, OSCORE {{RFC8613}} and EDHOC {{I-D.ietf-lake-edhoc}}.

-Readers are also expected to be familiar with the terms and concepts of the ACE framework described in {{I-D.ietf-ace-oauth-authz}} and in {{I-D.ietf-ace-oauth-params}}.
+Readers are also expected to be familiar with the terms and concepts of the ACE framework described in {{RFC9200}} and in {{RFC9201}}.

 Terminology for entities in the architecture is defined in OAuth 2.0 {{RFC6749}}, such as the client (C), the resource server (RS), and the authorization server (AS).
 It is assumed in this document that a given resource on a specific RS is associated with a unique AS.

-Note that the term "endpoint" is used here, as in {{I-D.ietf-ace-oauth-authz}}, following its OAuth definition, which is to denote resources such as /token and /introspect at AS and /authz-info at RS.
+Note that the term "endpoint" is used here, as in {{RFC9200}}, following its OAuth definition, which is to denote resources such as /token and /introspect at AS and /authz-info at RS.
 The CoAP {{RFC7252}} definition, which is "An entity participating in the CoAP protocol" is not used in this document.

-The authorization information (authz-info) resource refers to the authorization information endpoint as specified in {{I-D.ietf-ace-oauth-authz}}.
-The term "claim" is used in this document with the same semantics as in {{I-D.ietf-ace-oauth-authz}}, i.e., it denotes information carried in the access token or returned from introspection.
+The authorization information (authz-info) resource refers to the authorization information endpoint as specified in {{RFC9200}}.
+The term "claim" is used in this document with the same semantics as in {{RFC9200}}, i.e., it denotes information carried in the access token or returned from introspection.

 This document defines "token series" as a series of access tokens sorted in chronological order as they are released, characterized by the following properties: